WillDeary/WillDeary.github.io/_posts/2020-05-23-introduction.md

 I am a strong believer of use what time you have wisely, and really, this lockdown is the perfect time for me to finish as much of Record Of Fitness as I can.

+Lastly, and to me most unimportant, I am a diabetic.
+Now you might ask, now why has he only just mentioned this!
+Or perhaps why is he mentioning it if it's unimportant.
+Well the truth of it is, I just don't care that I'm diabetic.
+I found out when i was 16 years old, which is quite late for a T1 diabetic.
+I will always remember finding out and my Mother being more upset about it than I was, somehow she was blaming herself.
+Anyway, with my dream of becoming a fighter pilot in the gutter (no diabetics are allowed in any of the armed forces), I refused to let diabetes ruin my chances at becoming a good athlete.
+I was always a hard worker, so now, I would just have to work even harder and not let diabetes take over my life.
+An annoying but surprisingly useful quote:
+> Control the controllables.
+> - insufferable people

+And that was what I had to do. and I'll tell you what, it isn't easy living as a diabetic and watching what you have to eat, carb counting everything you eat, dealing with high blood sugar (hyperglycemia) and low blood sugar (hypoglycemia), along with the various mood swings and general inconvenience.
+But I guess at this point it has made me who I am today.
+And that I would never want to change.
+(But if somebody could cure diabetes, please hurry up.)